MinekPo1/FuSS/spec.md

 Operators are preformed left to right.

+You can also use brackets to group expressions.

 ## Calling functions

 The only way to store data in FoSS is via functions.